11.02 How can I use handwriting or draw sketches in LabArchives

 Optical Character Recognition

-Note: It’s recommended to try a variety of OCR tools to find one that works well for you.
+Note: It’s recommended to try a variety of OCR tools to find one that works best for you.
 Some tools are easier to use on specific types of paper or they may require you to use tidy handwriting.

 Sketch tools within LabArchives

 In LabArchives, you can draw a simple diagram using the Sketch entry type or you can annotate an image.
-To learn more about the Sketch Click Here and to learn more about the image annotator Click Here.
+To learn more about the Sketch tool Click Here and to learn more about the image annotator Click Here.

 Note: The image annotator and Sketch entry type do not support touch devices.